johnascroft/obsidian-cheat-sheets/laravel/eloquent/scopes.md

 ## Running authorisation policies in the database

-Really useful for when you have loads of records and it doesn’t make sense to filter stuff out using [[php]].
+Really useful for when you have loads of records and it doesn’t make sense to filter stuff out using [PHP](php).
 You can pass the user model into a scope and do you filtering directly in the database.

 ```php
 use Illuminate\Database\Eloquent\Builder;